bueler/math302/codes.md

 ## Codes

-This page has some codes I wrote, categorized by language (Matlab/Octave or Python).
-For each language they are listed in chronological order.
+This page has some computer codes I wrote, mostly for visualization.
+They are categorized by language (Matlab/Octave or Python), and for each language they are ordered chronologically.

 ### Matlab/Octave Codes